technicalhat/beercave-hugo/content/blog/2011/06/02/now-what/index.md

 date: '2011-06-02 21:59:46'
 ---

 So with [Sheep Snaggers 2](/content/sheep-snaggers-2) all done with (pending [bug fixes](/2011/06/01/found-problem) passing testing), I guess it's time to find a new project to play with.

 Which of course brings me to the eternal quandary of the indie developer :

-<h3>Which one of my countless unrealised ideas do I work on next?</h3>
+### Which one of my countless unrealised ideas do I work on next?

 <!--more-->